jhmyr/extLex/Readme.md

 # ExtLex

 Splitting texts into tokens is a central task for many text-processing programs.
-There are established methods for tokenization, ranging from self-written scanners, the use of RegExp to libraries such as lex, flex, jflex, etc.
+This process also known as lexical analysis can be implemented by different established methods.
+Using java tokenizer or RegExp, writing self-written scanners or use libraries such as lex, flex, jflex, etc.

 extLex simplifies the creation of a scanner by specifying everything in Java.
 Using lambda expressions, recognized tokens and each recognized group are processed.
 Furthermore extLex supports recursive expressions and expressions repeated by a separator e.g. ','.

-Translated with DeepL.com (free version)

 ## Installation